 Rise Art – Pink Pagoda by Kristin Gaudio Endsley

-Dark Garden by Bruce Mclean – Bruce is one of the major figures of contemporary British Art.
+Dark Garden by Bruce Mclean – Bruce is one of the significant figures of contemporary British Art.
 His work is in museum collections around the world and was the subject of a solo show at the Tate.
 Bruce graduated from the Glasgow School of Art and was recently head of Graduate Painting at the Slade School of Fine Art in London.

 Rise Art – Dark Garden by Bruce Mclean £950